funvill/funvill.github.io/_posts/2007-06-09-wordpress-robotstxt.md

 ---
-title: Wordpress robots.txt
+title: "Wordpress robots.txt"
 date: 2007-06-09 09:00:00
+categories:
+- Tips
-categories: Tips Development
+- Development
+slug: wordpress-robotstxt

 ---

 Recently Daily blog tips ran an <a href="http://www.dailyblogtips.com/collection-of-robotstxt-files/">article about Robots.txt</a> files.
 The article gives examples of other major websites and there robots.txt files but fails to mention the reason behind each rule.

 I am going to run thou my robots.txt file and describe each and every rule.